dharmafly/noodle/README.md

 - [Special sections] (#special-sections)
 - [Code Blocks in Posts] (#code-blocks-in-posts)

-### [The `dharmafly-docs` project] (#the-dharmafly-docs-project)
+### [The `satya` project] (#the-satya-project)

-- [How can I get bugfixes and enhancements for my `dharmafly-docs` project instance] (#how-can-i-get-bugfixes-and-enhancements-for-my-dharmafly-docs-project-instance)
+- [How can I get bugfixes and enhancements for my `satya` project instance] (#how-can-i-get-bugfixes-and-enhancements-for-my-satya-project-instance)
 - [How can I update the styling or format of all Dharmafly project websites?] (#how-can-i-update-the-styling-or-format-of-all-dharmafly-project-websites)
 - [How Can I add a new page (not a new post) to a Dharmafly project] (#how-can-i-add-a-new-page-not-a-new-post-to-a-dharmafly-project)
 - [Is there a process for automatically generating new project websites from project documentation?] (#is-there-a-process-for-automatically-generating-new-project-websites-from-project-documentation)
 - [How do I add a new icon for the coding language my project's about?] (#how-do-i-add-a-new-icon-for-the-coding-language-my-projects-about-)

-What is Dharmafly Docs for?
+What is Satya for?
 -----------------------------

-Dharmafly Docs should be used to create Github Pages (websites) for any Dharmafly project
+Satya should be used to create Github Pages (websites) for any Dharmafly project

 ### About this project

-Dharmafly Docs uses github's in-built Github Pages facility to build a project website.
+Satya uses github's in-built Github Pages facility to build a project website.

-Project documentation is automatically transformed by [Jekyll] (https://github.com/mojombo/jekyll) into a static site whenever your project's dharmafly docs repository is pushed to GitHub.
+Project documentation is automatically transformed by [Jekyll] (https://github.com/mojombo/jekyll) into a static site whenever your project's satya repository is pushed to GitHub.

-Dharmafly Docs itself has a project website and styleguide at [http://dharmafly.github.com/dharmafly-docs/] (http://dharmafly.github.com/dharmafly-docs/)
+Satya itself has a project website and styleguide at [http://dharmafly.github.com/satya/] (http://dharmafly.github.com/satya/)

-What does this project ([`dharmafly-docs`] (https://github.com/dharmafly/dharmafly-docs)) contain?
+What does this project ([`satya`] (https://github.com/dharmafly/satya)) contain?
 ------------------------------------------------------------------------

 This project comprises two branches: `master` and `gh-pages`.

-This branch (`master`) contains an empty instance of Dharmafly Docs.
+This branch (`master`) contains an empty instance of Satya.

-The other branch, [`gh-pages`] (https://github.com/dharmafly/dharmafly-docs/tree/gh-pages) contains a working Dharmafly project website template (which also acts as a styleguide) showing all modules you can use in your project site.
+The other branch, [`gh-pages`] (https://github.com/dharmafly/satya/tree/gh-pages) contains a working Dharmafly project website template (which also acts as a styleguide) showing all modules you can use in your project site.

-The `gh-pages` branch contains the code used in the [Dharmafly Docs website] (http://dharmafly.github.com/dharmafly-docs)
+The `gh-pages` branch contains the code used in the [Satya website] (http://dharmafly.github.com/satya)

 How-to
 ========